 Intellectual property is a creative work that merits protection by a copyright, trademark, or patent.
-Sometimes, in the pursuit of academic studies, a student or faculty member will produce such a creative work.
+In the pursuit of academic studies, a student or faculty member may produce such a creative work.
 A-B Tech supports the development and production of intellectual property.

 The College publishes an Intellectual Property policy and procedure, the purpose of which is to protect the College and the creators, including students, as they attempt to transfer inventions or creative works to the marketplace.
 This policy supports the sharing of property rights between the College and the originator as specified in the procedures.